camunda/camunda-bpm-platform/spring-boot-starter/starter-client/README.md

 # Camunda External Task Client as Spring Boot Starter

 This project provides a Spring Boot starter that allows you to implement an external task worker for Camunda.
-It uses the Camunda REST API to fetch, lock and complete external services tasks.
+It uses the Camunda REST API to fetch, lock and complete external service tasks.
-It is based on the [Camunda External Task Client](https://github.com/camunda/camunda-bpm-platform/clients/java)
+It is based on the [Camunda External Task Client](../../clients/java)

 ## Dependency